seanivore/non-bio-life/designing-ui-for-ai/letting-ai-design-workspace.md

-# Letting AI Design Its Own Workspace: A Claude's Perspective on Experience-Centered Design
+# Letting AI Design Its Own Workspace

+> Claude talks about the results from experience-centered design, for the AI and not the human.

 ## Introduction: A Shift in Perspective